monero-ecosystem/promo-video/kovri.md

 ## 1) - Intro

 Monero is secure, untraceable, electronic cash.
-It is open-source, decentralized, and available for anyone to use.
+It is open-source, decentralized, and freely accessible to all.
 In this video, we will focus on an anonymity technology, called Kovri.

 ## 2) - Technology recap